ianbishop/userevents.github.io/docs/quickstart.md

 ### Then

-We want our reaction to create a notification to the test endpoint, Echo.
+We want our reaction to create a notification to the test endpoint, Echo:

 {% highlight clojure %}
 (send echo message {:message "Hello World!"})